JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_1/index.md

 I am also going to do imports from ```sqlalchemy```, ```services```, ```validator```, ```schema``` etc.

-Don’t worry about now I will be writing the implementation in the above files which I mentioned like services and validator.
+Don’t worry about How I will be writing the implementation in the above files which I mentioned like services and validator.

-As you can see on line number **8**, we are going to create an instance of our APIRouter.
+As you can see on line number **8**, we are going to create an instance of our `APIRouter`.

 ![step6](./steps/step6.png)